-Idaho Housing Agency 760 W. Myrtle Street

-P.O.
-Box 7899

-Boise, Idaho 83707-1899

-Attn: Multifamily Finance Officer
+Idaho Housing Agency 760 W. Myrtle Street P.O.
+Box 7899 Boise, Idaho 83707-1899 Attn: Multifamily Finance Officer

-То the Housing Sponsor: TesH, inc.
+To the Housing Sponsor: Tesh, inc.

 3803 INDUSTRIAL AUG.

-Coeur d'ALENC, 10AHO 83814
+COEUR d'ALENC, 10240 83814

-- 177 7N: E YECUTINE DIRECTOR
+1770: Executive Director

-- 19. Governing Law.
-This Regulatory Agreement shall be governed by the laws of the State of Idaho and, where applicable, the laws of the United States of America. - 20.
-Survival of Obligations.
-The obligations of the Housing Sponsor as set forth herein and in its Application shall survive the allocation of the Credit and shall not be deemed to terminate or merge with the awarding of the allocation. - 21.
-Release and Indemnification.
-Housing Sponsor agrees that the Agency is hereby released from any liability, claim, loss, demand or judgment arising out of any of its actions in connection with the allocation of the Credit to Housing Sponsor and Housing Sponsor further agrees to indemnify the Agency from any liability, claim, loss, demand or judgment against the Agency arising out of or as a result of the allocation of the Credit to the Project by the Agency, any other action or omission by the Agency in connection with the Credit or the recapture of such tax Credit under the Code.
+19. Governing Law.
+This Regulatory Agreement shall be governed by the laws of the State of Idaho and, where applicable, the laws of the United States of America.

+20. Survival of Obligations.
+The obligations of the Housing Sponsor as set forth herein and in its Application shall survive the allocation of the Credit and shall not be deemed to terminate or merge with the awarding of the allocation.

+Housing Sponsor agrees Release and Indemnification.
+21. that the Agency is hereby released from any liability, claim, loss, demand or judgment arising out of any of its actions in connection with the allocation of the Credit to Housing Sponsor and Housing Sponsor further agrees to indemnify the Agency from any liability, claim, loss, demand or judgment against the Agency arising out of or as a result of the allocation of the Credit to the Project by the Agency, any other action or omission by the Agency in connection with the Credit or the recapture of such tax Credit under the Code.
 The Housing Sponsor agrees, on its behalf and on behalf of any owner of an interest in the Housing Sponsor or the Project, that the foregoing release and indemnification includes without limitation claims against the Agency for failure to enforce this Agreement or to otherwise monitor compliance with the Code in connection with the Credit.

 IN WITNESS WHEREOF, the parties have executed this agreement as of the day and year first above written.

-Housing Sponsor IDAHO HOUSING AGENCY

-By Ken Korensle By While XIllusish

-2 Its Executed Director - Test one Its Vice Resident, Finne

-Approved By: TESH, Inc.

-Its Ken A

-STATE OF IDAHO )

-: ss.
-County of Ada )

-On the 24 day of

-My Commission Expires 24/92

-STATE OF IDAHO )

-county of)

-On this day of, 19, before me, a Notary Public in and for said State, personally appeared, the General Partner of
+Housing Sponsor IDAHO HOUSING AGENCY By Ken Korensle By Ulibor Killersich By Its Exective Director - Tesh Inc Its Vice Registert, Frinn Approved By: // Deretal (Survey) TESH, Inc. By the Cherry STATE OF IDAHO) : ss.
+County of Ada) On the 24 day of June , 19 72 , before me a.
+Notary Public for the State of Idaho, appeared Thurane & allow , known to me to be an Authorized Officer of the Idaho Housing Agency and the person who executed the within document and acknowledged to me that he had executed this document on behalf of the Agency.
+PUBLIC FOR Idaho (SEAL) NOTARY PUBLIC FOR Idaho Residing at Boise, therein.
+My Commission Expires AF4/82 STATE OF IDAHO) : ss.
+County of) On this day of, 19, before me, a Notary Public in and for said State, personally appeared , the General Partner of

 Partnership, known to me to be the said General Partner who subscribed said partnership name to the within instrument, and acknowledged to me that he executed the same on behalf of said partnership.

 NOTARY PUBLIC For Idaho Residing at Boise, therein.
 My Commission Expires